bufbuild-ru/docs/docs/bsr/apis/api-access/index.md

 }
 ```

-As can be seen above, we use these packages to create an API client, build a request, and handle the response—just like any other function call.
+As can be seen above, we use these packages to create an API client, build a request, and handle the response — just like any other function call.

 ## Exposed APIs